ramapinnimty/CS5704-SE-Vault/Server/README.md

-This folder contains all the code for server side.
+This folder contains all the code for server side of the application.

-scripts:
+Scripts:

-image_capture.py - for creating the thumbnails
+`image_capture.py` - for creating the thumbnails of the uploaded videos

-fuzzy_search.py - for searching videos feature in the SE-VAULT
+`fuzzy_search.py` - for efficiently searching videos in SE-VAULT

-database.py - connects and run all the database commands to isnert, delete and update
+`database.py` - connects and executes all the database commands to insert, delete and update

-server.py - for running the server side scripts
+`server.py` - the main server-side scripts